-(d) The City may consider the Economic, Social, Environmental and Energy consequences to the community of demolishing the historic resource as compared to preserving it;

-(e) The physical condition of the historic resource; and

-(f) For a landmark, whether it is identified as a primary or secondary resource, which are distinguished by the age of resource.
-Additional importance must be accorded to preserving historic resources with a primary designation.

-(7) Mandatory Conditions of Approval.
-Each Landmark or National Register Resource Demolition permit must contain a condition to require the owner to:

-(a) List the significant historic resource for sale with a real estate agent for a period of not less than 90 days; it must be advertised in at least one local or state newspaper of general circulation in the City for a minimum of 10 days over a 5-week period.
-A copy of the advertisement must be submitted to the Planning Department prior to issuance of a demolition permit from the Building Official;

-(b) Post a sign offering the significant historic resource "For Sale."
-For a historic building the sign must read as follows: HISTORIC BUILDING TO BE DEMOLISHED - FOR SALE; If the significant historic resource is not a building, the specific type of resource, such as structure or object, should be substituted for the word "Building" in the sign.
+- (d) The City may consider the Economic, Social, Environmental and Energy consequences to the community of demolishing the historic resource as compared to preserving it: - (e) The physical condition of the historic resource; and - (f) For a landmark, whether it is identified as a primary or secondary resource, which are distinguished by the age of resource.
+Additional importance must be accorded to preserving historic resources with a primary designation. - (7) Mandatory Conditions of Approval.
+Each Landmark or National Register Resource Demolition permit must contain a condition to require the owner to: - (a) List the significant historic resource for sale with a real estate agent for a period of not less than 90 days; it must be advertised in at least one local or state newspaper of general circulation in the City for a minimum of 10 days over a 5-week period.
+A copy of the advertisement must be submitted to the Planning Department prior to issuance of a demolition permit from the Building Official; - (b) Post a sign offering the significant historic resource "For Sale."
+For a historic building the sign must read as follows: HISTORIC BUILDING TO BE DEMOLISHED FOR SALE; If the significant historic resource is not a building, the specific type of resource, such as structure or object, should be substituted for the word "Building" in the sign.
 The applicant must post the sign within ten feet of a public street on the parcel on which the significant historic resource is located.
 The applicant is responsible for assuring that the sign is posted for a continuous 90-day period in conjunction with (a) above.
-Marketing conducted by the applicant or property owner prior to application for demolition or relocation which meets requirements of 5(a) and (c) Above may be applied towards meeting the requirements;

-(d) Prepare and make available through the City any information related to the history and sale of the property to all individuals, organizations and agencies who inquire; and guidelines from the Historic American Building Survey (HABS, December 1973).
+Marketing conducted by the applicant or property owner prior to application for demolition or relocation which meets requirements of 5(a) and (b) Above may be applied towards meeting the requirements; - (c) Prepare and make available through the City any information related to the history and sale of the property to all individuals, organizations and agencies who inquire; and - (d) Prepare photographic documentation, architectural drawings, and other graphic data or history as deemed necessary by the City Manager to preserve an accurate record of the significant historic resource.
+The basic format to be followed will be guidelines from the Historic American Building Survey (HABS, December 1973).
 The historical documentation materials are the property of the City or other party determined appropriate by the City Manager.